vrandall66/SWAPI-Trivia/README.md

 ## Why'd We Do This?

-I am a student at Turing School of Software and Design, whom provioded the project specifications and website design.
-I am learning all the things on my way to becoming a Software Engineer.
+We are students at Turing School of Software and Design, whom provioded the project specifications and website design.
+We are learning all the things on our way to becoming Software Engineers.

 ## Link to Project Management Board